 "Arrange whatever pieces come your way," she once said.

 Instead of building on plot, her poetic style explored a character's inner consciousness, giving voice to thoughts and feelings.
+She was a stream-of-consciousness innovator, inspiring generations of writers.

 "The history of most women is hidden either by silence, or by flourishes and ornaments that amount to silence," she explained.